In this tutorial, we will show you some of LabelJoy’s advanced features. These features can be very important when working with labels.

 No labels will be wasted.

-Counters, References and formatting
+Counters, references and formatting

 Since version 5, Labeljoy features a powerful text concatenation functionality that enables you to create dynamic texts containing not only database fields but also counters and environmental references.

-Here’s a brief description of the meaning of each field:
+Here is a brief description of the meaning of each field:

-- Step: enter here the value by which each position will be incremented.
+- Step: enter the value by which each position will be incremented.
 For example, by entering 5, each label will show the counter incremented by 5 units.
 This value may be a negative number.

 - Number of digits: the minimum number of digits shown in the text.
 For example, by entering 5 the counter will be shown as 00001, 00002, 00003 etc.